oinopion/cue/docs/ARCHITECTURE.md

 1. A user arrives to Cue
 2. Cue assigns a sequential number to the user (or retrieves their old number)
-3. Time passes and Cue "calls out" numbers sequentially
+3. Time passes and Cue admits numbers sequentially
-4. A user with "called out" number gets redirected to the target URL
+4. A user with admitted number gets redirected to the target URL

 Following diagram ties to illustrate this flow: